adambiltcliffe/codex/readme.md

 # Tests to write

-Swift strike attacker still deals its sparkshot damage Swift strike flying attacker can kill the SL it flew over and not get hit Everything about Blademaster and Trojan Duck
+Everything about Blademaster and Trojan Duck
 More thorough tests for Final Smash
 Ultimate spell casting condition tests